justinjiajia/bigdata_lab/spark_executor_allocation_on_EMR.md

 It seems that:

-- The number of executor is determined by the amount of memory per executor (configured via `--executor-memory`) and the total amount of memory available on the cluster.
+- The number of executors is determined by the amount of memory per executor (configured via `--executor-memory`) and the total amount of memory available on the cluster.

 - The number of cores each executor (the multiplier used to scale no. of vcores) owns can be specified by `--executor-cores`